 1. Can I change my application to Science?

-The last day to apply or make changes to your application was March 1, 2018 and we are not allowing late program changes.
+The last day to apply or make changes to your application is March 1, 2019 and we do not allow late program changes.

 2. What is the evaluation process?

 The Registrar's Office has a page dedicated to this!
 Visit https://www.ualberta.ca/admissions/undergraduate/admission/evaluation-process for details